Joanna, her husband Henry and three children, arrived in South Australia in 1836 abroad the ‘Tam O’Shanter’, when she was thirty-two years old.

 threatened to kick Helen Haynes out of the Adelaide Hospital if she did not obey orders.Bernard Nicholson, 2002, The Medical Board of SA, a Colonial Surgeon and the Adelaide Hospital – a vignette.

-Henry’s main complaint was that Dr Moore had operated on a women for piles on the board room table.
+Henry’s main complaint was that Dr Moore had operated on a woman for piles on the boardroom table.
 This was without anaesthesia and happened right next door to Johanna, who had just given birth to their child.
 The Medical Board investigated the matter and found the complaints to be valid.
 Dr Moore was ordered to appear before the Medical Board but he refused to appear.
 The Medical Board recorded in their minutes that Dr Moore had resigned from Adelaide Hospital staff on 27 February 1852, and had announced his resignation to the colonial secretary but not to the Medical Board.

 During this period, Henry placed two advertisements in Adelaide newspapers; one was for a lost bay mare and the other for a lost poley cow.
 It is unsure if these belonged to Henry or the hospital.

 Due to increasing overcrowding and unsuitability, a decision was made to construct a new Adelaide Hospital on a new location.
 By 1856, the hospital had shifted to the North Terrace site.
 Matron Johanna Briggs, was now in charge of three nurses and four wardsmen who reported to her:

 - Third Nurse, Winifred Duckford.